EchoSingh/Study-Notes/notes/Full Stack Development (22IS62 )/CIE  1(qb & answers).md

 2. Explain the concept of Cascading Style Sheets and its role in web development.
 Compare and contrast inline, internal, and external CSS, highlighting their use cases and advantages.
   Ans)
-     **Cascading Style Sheets (CSS)**

    Cascading Style Sheets (CSS) is a styling language used to control the layout and visual appearance of web pages written in HTML and other markup languages.
 CSS allows developers to separate presentation logic from content, making it easier to maintain and update websites.

   **Role in Web Development**

    CSS plays a crucial role in web development by:

 * Controlling the layout, color, font, and other visual aspects of a web page
 * Improving user experience by creating a consistent and visually appealing design